rebecaverasa/rebecaverasa/README.md

 - 💻 I’m an intern at Instituto Atlântico
 - 🌱 I’m currently learning Go Lang and Backend
+- 🎲 Working on a 3D technology project

 <div align="center">
   <a href="https://github.com/rebecaverasa">